Ares-Developers/Ares-docs/new/warheads/general.rst

 ``````````````````````

 :tagdef:`[Warhead]Malicious=boolean`
-  Specifies whether or not EVA should notify a ore miner's owner of an attack
+  Specifies whether or not EVA should notify an ore miner's owner of an attack
   (:value:`EVA_OreMinerUnderAttack`).
 No other EVA messages are suppressed.
 For
   example, if a warhead's purpose is to spread ore dealing damage as a side
   effect only you can use :tag:`Malicious=no` to disable unreasonable EVA attack